 We took our sweet vintage trailer all over our great state.
 One year we started at Crater Lake and made our way south before heading back north.

 Another time we visited the northeast corner of the state.
 We’ve taken our trailer to Ashland to see some Shakespeare plays and we’ve gone to Central Oregon and showed the kids one of my favorite lakes when I was little, Cultus Lake (you can walk out for miles it seems before it gets deep!).

 5. School Traditions.

 We’ve taken pictures of the kids at the door on their first day of school every year right before getting on the bus.
-Brian (teasingly) asked our son about taking a picture the first day of college classes this year.
+Brian (teasingly) asked our son about taking a picture the first day of college classes.